KTRosenberg/Hash_Table_C/ReadMe.md

 Work-in-progress hash-table with separate chaining and table resizing

-to-add/implement: function to resize the hash table and transfer its current entries to a larger array, function to free, others.
 caution: code needs additional testing.

 Compile (in this case using gcc) with: